 iZend is distributed in several variants.
 The base software program is called iZend Core or just iZend.
-The version which is specialized for a blog is called iZend Blog. iZend Bootstrap is entirely written with the graphical environment of Bootstrap by Twitter.
-All versions are installed with the same procedure, only the name of the deposit changes: izend for iZend Core, izendblog for iZend Blog, izendbs for iZend Bootstrap.
+The version which is specialized for a blog is called iZend Blog.
+With a different look, iZend Less integrates the CSS generator Less and the Font Awesome icons. iZend Bootstrap is entirely written with the graphical environment of Bootstrap by Twitter.
+All versions are installed with the same procedure, only the name of the deposit changes: izend for iZend Core, izendblog for iZend Blog, izendless for iZend Less, izendbs for iZend Bootstrap.

 Click on an image to try the initial site